De-extinction: Steller's sea cow

 The Steller's sea cow was a sirenian endemic to Bering Sea between Russia and the United States but had a much larger range during the Pleistocene.
-First described by Georg Wilhelm Steller in 1741, it was hunted to extinction 27 years later due to its buoyancy making it an easy target for humans hunting it for its meat and fur in addition to an already low population caused by climate change.
+First described by Georg Wilhelm Steller in 1741, it was hunted to extinction 27 years later due to its buoyancy making it an easy target for humans hunting it for its meat and fur in addition to the population already being small in number.
 In 2021, the nuclear genome of the species was sequenced.
 In late 2022, a group of Russian scientists funded by Sergei Bachin began their project to revive and reintroduce the giant sirenian to its former range in the 18th century to restore its kelp forest ecosystem.
 Arctic Sirenia plans to revive the species through genome editing of the dugong, but they need an artificial womb to conceive a live animal due to lack of an adequate surrogate species.

 Thylacine

 The last known thylacine died from neglect in the Hobart Zoo in 1936.

 The thylacine (Thylacinus cynocephalus), commonly known as the Tasmanian tiger, was native to the Australian mainland, Tasmania and New Guinea.
 It is believed to have become extinct in the 20th century.
 The thylacine had become extremely rare or extinct on the Australian mainland before British settlement of the continent.
-The last known thylacine died at the Hobart Zoo, on September 7, 1936.
+The last known thylacine died at the Hobart Zoo, on 7 September 1936.
 It is believed to have died as the result of neglect—locked out of its sheltered sleeping quarters, it was exposed to a rare occurrence of extreme Tasmanian weather: extreme heat during the day and freezing temperatures at night.
-Official protection of the species by the Tasmanian government was introduced on July 10, 1936, roughly 59 days before the last known specimen died in captivity.
+Official protection of the species by the Tasmanian government was introduced on 10 July 1936, roughly 59 days before the last known specimen died in captivity.

 In December 2017, it was announced in the journal Nature Ecology and Evolution that the full nuclear genome of the thylacine had been successfully sequenced, marking the completion of the critical first step toward de-extinction that began in 2008, with the extraction of the DNA samples from the preserved pouch specimen.
 The thylacine genome was reconstructed by using the genome editing method.
 The Tasmanian devil was used as a reference for the assembly of the full nuclear genome.
 Andrew J. Pask from the University of Melbourne has stated that the next step toward de-extinction will be to create a functional genome, which will require extensive research and development, estimating that a full attempt to resurrect the species may be possible as early as 2027.

 In August 2022, the University of Melbourne and Colossal Biosciences announced a partnership to accelerate de-extinction of the thylacine via genetic modification of one of its closest living relatives, the fat-tailed dunnart.
 In October 2024, Colossal claimed to have reconstructed a 99.9% complete genome of the thylacine from a well-preserved skull estimated to be 110 years old; however, the data has not yet been published.